Ideas and Experimentation

-Some of us would rather work smarter than harder, so I study things that nerds like to study — like ideas, creativity, stories, movements, philosophy, politics, metaphysics, conspiracies, art, culture, data, encryption, and code.
+Some of us would rather work smarter than harder, so I study things that nerds like to study — like ideas, creativity, stories, movements, philosophy, politics, metaphysics, conspiracies, art, culture, law, data, encryption, and code.
 I admit, all are without claims of objectivity.
 I never seem to answer with subtlety at parties or family gatherings, where the most popular question is “So, what is it you do again?”
 Trying to explain how all these, and more, various interests and research habits come together to help small ideas break out, or whole communities reinvent, is a tongue twisting journey few people have ability or interest to follow.
 Let alone how it can apply to social movements and what is known as the truth community (made of mostly of whistle-blowers and their enablers — like investigative journalists, hackers, opsec analysts, authors, film makers, developers, and activists).

 The New World: Measure Everything!

 Laugh Out Loud, right?
 I came across this fabulous line in a death by PowerPoint PowerPoint dated 2014.
 This “new world” just arrived this year for a global IT conglomerate whose website took 43 seconds to load before I killed the tab.
 I’m sure they are innovative in other areas.
 The PowerPoint was confidential and filled with bell curves and age-old marketing ideas, wrapped in hyper awesome words like “growth hacking”.